 Those things that are status quo on the expense side result in status quo savings (an average personal savings rate below 5% and often in negative territory), paycheck-to-paycheck living (as 55% of Americans do), and the constant fear of drowning in financial ruin.

-The beautiful thing is that a little acknowledgement, discipline, creativity, and gratitude is all it really takes to defy status quo.
+The beautiful thing is that a little acknowledgement, discipline, creativity, reducing cognitive load, and gratitude is all it really takes to defy status quo.

 Couldn’t agree more.
 Simple things (but hard to do) that could save us bucks in the long run may be painful at first but is truly rewarding.

 I just started cooking meals at home a week ago and I’m still in the adjustment phase.
 It saves me a lot!
 Though I need to allocate time for cooking, the savings are pouring in so I get happy in return.